ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/locations/meyerling_institute.md

 CLASS: location

-# Meyerling Institute of Mental Health
+TITLE: Meyerling Institute of Mental Health

 For as long as people remember, the Meyerling Institute has always been an hospital for treating the mentally ill.
 Rumor has it that its